Photo Credit: Ben Berry/ Ben Shot it

-The Class of 2020 have some special guards that have made a lot of noise from the moment they first stepped on campus.
+The Class of 2020 have some special guards that have made a lot of noise from the jump.
 One thing that separates these guards from others is their ability to flourish while playing above their level.
 It’s an arduous task that not many could attempt but for LuHi rising junior guard Andre Curbelo, he has handled the task of playing up with ease.

 One major highlight for Curbelo this summer is playing for his native island Puerto Rico in the FIBA U17 World championships.
-During the tournament Curbelo averaged 14 points six rebounds and six assists per game, leading Puerto Rico to the Bronze Medal.
-Curbelo also made the FIBA all-star five team which included top 2020 prospect Jalen Green and 2019 product Vernon Carey.
+During the tournament Curbelo averaged 14 points 6 rebounds and six assists per game, leading Puerto Rico to the Bronze Medal.
+Curbelo also made the FIBA all-star five which included top prospects Jalen Green and Vernon Carey.
 Playing for his native island is something he prides himself on and making it far in the tournament was a major accomplishment.
 “I love my island and I love playing for it I don’t think anyone expected us to get the bronze medal.
-A lot of people don't know how hard it was because that we were the second smallest team in the tournament.
-Curbelo has drawn comparisons to fellow Puerto Rican point guard and NBA veteran Carlos Arroyo.
+It was tough knowing that we were the second smallest team in the tournament.

 The 6-0 guard currently holds offers from tons of schools such as Florida, Wichita State, VCU, UMass and St. John’s just to name a few.
-As Curbelo’s career progresses it’s a sure thing that the offers will grow.
-As Curbelo enters his junior season, his strength remains one of the main things he needs to improve on going forward. “ I think that one thing I need to improve on is my strength, a lot of the players I play against are more stronger than me and I just want to be prepared to play against them once the season starts".
-Curbelo's performance at the Gauntlet finale was so good, he stayed with the 17 U team for the rest of the AAU season by competing in the Adidas Summer championships and the AAU summer Showcase in Orlando, Florida.
-The Jayhawks finished their AAU season strong by beating The Family out of the Nike EYBL circuit 79-78.
-It's a summer to remember for Curbelo and the Jayhawks and it further proves that the sky is the limit for him going forward.
+As curbelo’s career progresses it’s a sure thing that the offers will grow.
+As Curbelo enters his junior season, his strength remains one of the main things he needs to improve on going forward. “ I think that one thing I need to improve on is my strength, a lot of the players I play against are more stronger and faster and I need to be prepared to compete against them every single night”.